 - Kayaking Eastern Mangroves – Rent a kayak for an hour at the Mangroves and enjoy a beautiful serene morning.
 If you prefer something more exciting, you can rent Jet-skis on the Corniche for an exhilarating experience.
 There are tons of water activities you can try such as stand up paddle boarding, kite surfing (lessons required) and even scuba diving (lessons required).

 - Brunch – enjoy your weekend like a resident.
 People in UAE love to go Brunching on the weekends – this means unlimited food and alcohol packages.
 There are tons of brunch deals all over town at most hotels in Abu Dhabi.
-Opt for a place with outdoor seating with the best views of the water – Ritz Carlton and St.Regis are great choices.
-Brunch is only available on Fridays (and sometimes Saturdays or a Week night)
+Opt for a place with outdoor seating with the best views of the water – Ritz Carlton and Fairmont are good choices.
+Brunch is only available on Fridays (and sometimes Saturdays or Thursday night)